garfix/nligems/doc/internals.md

 The way an intent is handled depends on the function of the NLI of course.
 Historical systems have had the following functions:

 - Keeping a conversation (chat)
+- Help the user make a selection by making directed questions (IR-NLI)
 - Answer questions (Q & A systems)
 - Execute commands
 - Learning new knowledge